Letter from the President

 Every Royal Dame and sponsor takes pride in these accomplishments.
 It is their passion and perseverance to provide the necessary funds, that has led to these advances in treatment.
 Ours is a passion that started 46 years ago has never wavered.
 To be president of this organization is a privilege that is often challenging, but always rewarding.

 We are standing on the threshold of beating this terrible disease, we need your help to step it over.
-That is why we would like your attendance, sponsorship or both at our most important fundraiser of the year — our 46th Annual Tiara Ball.
-This year, we will honor the memory of one of our community’s most benevolent individuals, Doreen Koenig on Saturday, November 21, 2015.
+That is why we would like your attendance, sponsorship or both at our most important fundraiser of the year — our annual Tiara Ball.
+In 2015, we honored the memory of one of our community’s most benevolent individuals, Doreen Koenig.